raunakab/raunakab.github.io/content/blog/2-no_prelude_builds_using_buck2.md

 - `buck2 run ...`
 - `buck2 test ...`

-Lastly, the language that I will choose to implement this small example in is `C`.
+For this article, the language that I will choose to implement this small example in is `C`.
 The concepts that I'll be focusing on here, however, will be so largely agnostic of `C` itself that the core principlies can be easily carried over to any other language (i.e., `rust`, `go`, `ocaml`, etc.).

 <br>